-- 5.(1) The functions of the Authority are - (a) to regulate civil aviation operations in Barbados in accordance with this Act, including the operations of aircraft registered in Barbados and the maintenance of aircraft on the register; - (b) to licence, register and certify aerodromes and airports as appropriate and monitor the operations of aerodromes and airports; - (c) to issue licenses and permits for the purposes of this Act, and renew, suspend or revoke such licences and permits where necessary; - (d) to maintain a standard of safety and efficiency in the civil aviation industry that is at least equal to the standard of safety prescribed by the Chicago Convention and any other aviation convention, agreement or understanding to which Barbados is a party; and - (e) to notify ICAO of any significant differences in the safety operations of Barbados and the ICAO recommendations and ensure that any such differences are published in the Aeronautical Information Publication of Barbados. - (2) In performing its functions under subsection (1), the Authority shall have as its paramount consideration, the safety of aviation and shall as far as is practicable, ensure that the environment is protected from any detrimental effects from the operation and use of aerodromes and aircraft.
+- 5.(1) The functions of the Authority are - (a) to regulate civil aviation operations in Barbados in accordance with this Act, including the operations of aircraft registered in Barbados and the maintenance of aircraft on the register; - (b) to register and certify aerodromes and airports as appropriate and monitor the operations of aerodromes and airports; - (c) to issue aviation documents for the purposes of this Act, and renew, suspend or revoke such aviation documents where necessary; - (d) to maintain a standard of safety and efficiency in the civil aviation industry that is at least equal to the standard of safety prescribed by the Chicago Convention and any other aviation convention, agreement or understanding to which Barbados is a party, including standards relating to the safety of passengers, crew members, ground personnel and the public in all matters related to safeguarding against acts of unlawful interference; and - (e) to notify ICAO of any significant differences in the safety operations of Barbados and the ICAO recommendations and ensure that any such differences are published in the Aeronautical Information Publication of Barbados. - (2) In performing its functions under subsection (1), the Authority shall have as its paramount consideration, the safety of aviation and shall, as far as is practicable, ensure that the environment is protected from any detrimental effects from the operation and use of aerodromes and aircraft. - (3) The Authority shall establish an information database consisting of aeronautical information and instructions relating to the safety, scheduling and efficiency of air navigation and such information and instructions shall be readily available to any person upon payment of the prescribed fee.